-- Direct mitigation of greenhouse emissions (likely to be even more so where the community structure is intact or restored), - Providing shade for residents, workers and visitors in the higher summer temperatures predicted in the future; - Regulating the temperature within structures, and reducing the need for air conditioning; - Contribution to the unique character and aesthetics of Ku-ring-gai; - Positive mental health of human population (presence of trees and natural areas contributes to good mental health).
+- direct mitigation of greenhouse emissions (likely to be even more so where the community structure is intact or restored), - providing shade for residents, workers and visitors in the higher summer temperatures predicted in the future; - regulating the temperature within structures, and reducing the need for air conditioning; - contribution to the unique character and aesthetics of Ku-ring-gai; and - positive mental health of human population (presence of trees and natural areas contributes to good mental health).

-This study focuses on the strategic assessment of riparian lands and biodiversity within Ku-ringgai, and the measures that can be achieved through local land use planning.
-However, these measures need to be considered, while providing at the same time for urban development.
-The complexity and intertwining of the natural and urban environments in Ku-ring-gai significantly add to this challenge.
-Vegetation communities and threatened species habitat protected under state and federal laws occur within both bushland and urbanised areas of the LGA (See Section 1.3), for example:
+The complexity and intertwining of the natural and urban environments in Ku-ring-gai significantly adds to the challenge of maintaining and improving biodiversity and riparian values, while providing at the same time for urban development.

+Vegetation communities and threatened species habitat, protected under state and federal laws occur within both bushland and urbanised areas of the LGA, for example:

 - The NSW Scientific Committee has recognised Blue Gum High Forest (BGHF) and Sydney Turpentine Ironbark Forest (STIF) as including both good condition ecologically functioning remnants as well as urban remnant trees lacking vegetation structure.
-Clause 9 of the final determination for BGHF states "highly modified relics of the community also persist as small clumps of trees without a native understorey" and clause 3 states, "above ground individuals of some species may be absent, but the species may be represented below ground in the soil seed banks or as dormant structures" (NSW Scientific Committee,2007).
+Clause 9 of the final determination for BGHF states "highly modified relics of the community also persist as small clumps of trees without a native understorey" and clause 3 states, "above ground individuals of some species may be absent, but the species may be represented below ground in the soil seed banks or as dormant structures" (NSW Scientific Committee, 2007).
 From this definition there is no minimum area or basic composition of understorey species required and it is not necessary to have representation of species across all the ecological spectra, a selection of key structural components is sufficient. - Clause 2 of the final determination for STIF states, "At any one time, seeds of some species may only be present in the soil seed bank with no above-ground individuals present", and clause 3 states "the structure of the community was originally forest, but may now exist as woodland or as remnant trees."
 (NSW Scientific Committee, 1998).